untisapi/untis4j/README.md

 ## Caching

-Caching is available since version `1.1` and allows to use saved request responses.
+Caching is available since the last few commits and allows to use saved request responses.
 The advantages of caching are the obviously faster answer when the same things are requested, that the server does not have to send as much data and in case of internet loss data can still be accessed.
 Caching is activated by default.
 You can use `Session.useCache(...)` to enable / disable it.